hands folded on a desk

 In his research Martin found that the upwardly mobile, due to the cleft habitus effect, exhibit behaviors and cultural mores derived from their new, more privileged position, but still retain significant characteristics from their past class status.
 These retained elements are likely to influence their middle-class supervisors’ perceptions of their competence and cultural fit, such that their information may be seen as less valuable and more uncomfortable to obtain.

 As leadership and management roles in professional firms and corporations are largely held by people from middle-class backgrounds—a situation exacerbated in recent decades as a university education has become de rigeur for career advancement—middle-class attitudes and perceptions tend to prevail.
 This is likely to be to the detriment of the voice of the upwardly mobile.
-Managers should make sure that their preference for associating with those with similar background and life experiences does not influence their professional judgement and actions.
+Managers should make sure that their preference for associating with those with similar background and life experiences does not influence their professional judgment and actions.

 The Center for Innovative Leadership (CIL) at the Carey Business School aims to advance knowledge and build capacity for innovative leadership in modern organizations.
 CIL is a hub for new ideas and insights on leadership, combining faculty-led research, student-facing programming, and community-focused impact.